ufo-kit/libuca/docs/manual.md

                   NULL);
 ~~~

+Each property can be associated with a physical unit.
+To query for the unit call
+`uca_camera_get_unit` and pass a property name.
+The function will then return a
+value from the `UcaUnit` enum.

 Several essential camera parameters _must_ be implemented by all cameras.
 To get
 a list of them consult the API reference for [`UcaCamera`][ucacam-ref].
 For
 camera specific parameters you need to consult the corresponding API reference